ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-content/index.en.md

 By default, Hugo automatically takes the first 70 words of your content as its summary.

 You may customize the summary length by setting `summaryLength` in the [site configuration](../theme-documentation-basics#site-configuration).

-If you are creating content in a [CJK]^(Chinese/Japanese/Korean) language and want to use Hugo’s automatic summary splitting, set `hasCJKLanguage` to `true` in your [site configuration](../theme-documentation-basics#site-configuration).

 ### Manual Summary Splitting